fivenorth-io/loop-sdk/README.md

 });
 ```

 You should still handle `PaymentRequiredError` as a fallback.
-A `PaymentRequiredError` with a `trackingId` is a legacy pending network fee and can be paid with `payGas(...)`.
+A `PaymentRequiredError` with a `trackingId` is a pending network fee and can be paid with `payGas(...)`.
 A `PaymentRequiredError` without a `trackingId` can be a Fee Balance failure; check `error.message` / `error.code`, top up Fee Balance if needed, and retry the original transaction.

 ```javascript
 import { loop, PaymentRequiredError } from '@fivenorth/loop-sdk/server';